Title 012 | Chapter 003 | Regulation 039REG

 As an AAFCO-recognized animal feeding protocol, the AAFCO Dog and Cat Food Feeding Protocols.(3)

-A statement identifying the intended use of a pet food or specialty pet food is required on the principal display panel of the label in accordance with the following:(1)
+A statement identifying the intended use of a pet food or specialty pet food shall be(1)

 The intended use of a pet food or specialty pet food shall be stated as:(a)